alecklandgraf/gardenio/README.md

 ## Quickstart

-- git clone this repo to your pi
+- git clone this repo to your pi and dependencies
 - set up your twilio account, jabber account (gmail), forcast.io account
 - add the environmental variables and allow sudo to use them (see next section)
 - wire up the pi to the valve (or LED) and moisture sensor